Neanderthal behaviour: Prey items

 Neanderthals also hunted small game.
-Some caves show evidence of small regular rabbit and tortoise consumption.
-At Gibraltar sites, there are remains of 143 different bird species, many ground-dwelling such as the common quail, corn crake, woodlark, and crested lark.
+Some caves show evidence of the regular consumption of rabbits and tortoises.
+At Gibraltar sites, there are remains of 143 different bird species, many ground-dwelling, such as the common quail, corn crake, woodlark, and crested lark.
 Scavenging birds such as corvids and eagles were commonly exploited.

 Neanderthals exploited marine resources on the Iberian, Italian and Peloponnesian Peninsulas, where they waded or dove for shellfish, as early as 150,000 years ago at Cueva Bajondillo, Spain, similar to the fishing record of modern humans.
 At Vanguard Cave, Gibraltar, the inhabitants consumed Mediterranean monk seal, short-beaked common dolphin, common bottlenose dolphin, Atlantic bluefin tuna, sea bream, and purple sea urchin.
 At Gruta da Figueira Brava, Portugal, there is evidence of large-scale harvest of shellfish, crabs, and fish.
 Evidence of freshwater fishing was found in Grotte di Castelcivita, Italy, for trout, chub, and eel; Abri du Maras, France, for chub and European perch; Payré, France; and Kudaro Cave, Russia, for Black Sea salmon.

 Plant items

 The archaeological record shows that Neanderthals consumed a variety of plants and mushrooms across their range.
 Bone traumas in the leg joints could possibly suggest habitual squatting, which, if the case, was likely done while gathering foodplants.

-Neanderthals from Cueva del Sidrón, Spain, based on dental tartar, consumed mushrooms, pine nuts, and moss, indicating they were forest foragers.
+Based on dental tartar, Neanderthals from Cueva del Sidrón, Spain, consumed mushrooms, pine nuts, and moss, indicating they were forest foragers.
 Dental tartar from Grotte de Spy, Belgium, indicates the inhabitants had a meat-heavy diet including woolly rhinoceros and mouflon sheep, while also regularly consuming mushrooms.
 Neanderthal faecal matter from El Salt, Spain, dated to 50,000 years ago—the oldest human faecal matter remains recorded—show a diet mainly of meat but with a significant component of plants.

 Evidence of cooked plant foods—mainly legumes and, to a far lesser extent, acorns—was discovered at Kebara Cave, Israel, with its inhabitants possibly gathering plants in spring and fall and hunting in all seasons except fall (the cave was probably abandoned in late summer to early fall).
 Remnants from Amud Cave, Israel, indicates a diet of figs, palm tree fruits and various cereals and edible grasses.

-At Shanidar Cave, Iraq, Neanderthals collected plants with various harvest seasons, indicating they scheduled returns to the area to harvest certain plants, and that they had complex food-gathering behaviours for both meat and plants.
+At Shanidar Cave, Iraq, Neanderthals collected plants across various harvest seasons, indicating they scheduled returns to the area to harvest specific plants, and had complex food-gathering behaviours for both meat and plants.